anoopemacs/typeface0/README.md

 # Frontend
+Quickstart:-
+cd typeface0/frontend/
+npm install
+npm start

-The frontend is built using React and React-router.
+The frontend is built using React.
 The frontend project was created using create-react-app.

 The entire state of the frontend is stored in the state variable `fileList` in the file frontend/src/App.js